Cereal box prize: History

 W.K.
 Kellogg was the first to introduce prizes in boxes of cereal.
 The marketing strategy that he established has produced thousands of different cereal box prizes that have been distributed by the tens of billions.

 Kellogg's Corn Flakes had the first breakfast cereal prize.
-The Funny Jungleland Moving Pictures Book was given to customers in the stores by merchants at the time of purchase of two packages of Kellogg's Corn Flakes.
+The Funny Jungleland Moving Pictures Book was given to customers in stores by merchants at the time of purchase of two packages of Kellogg's Corn Flakes.
 In 1909, Kellogg's changed the book give-away to a premium mail-in offer for the cost of a dime.
 By 1912, Kellogg's had distributed 2.5 million Jungleland books.
 The book underwent various edition changes and was last offered to consumers in 1937.

 In 1945, Kellogg inserted a prize in the form of pin-back buttons into each box of Pep cereal.
 Pep pins have included U.S. Army squadrons as well as characters from newspaper comics.
 There were five series of comic characters and eighteen different buttons in each set, with a total of ninety in the collection.
 Kellogg’s 3D Baseball and Football Cards produced by Optigraphics were a big hit from 1970 to 1983 in packages of Kellogg's cereals, initially Corn Flakes and later other brands.
 A popular and collectable series was Crater Critters.